PLATINCOIN (PLC) Trading Up 35.1% This Week

-PLATINCOIN (CURRENCY:PLC) traded up 8.6% against the U.S. dollar during the 1 day period ending at 13:00 PM E.T. on May 30th.
-One PLATINCOIN coin can now be bought for approximately $3.23 or 0.00009002 BTC on popular exchanges.
-PLATINCOIN has a total market capitalization of $16.15 million and $951,105.00 worth of PLATINCOIN was traded on exchanges in the last day.
-During the last week, PLATINCOIN has traded 35.1% higher against the U.S. dollar.
+PLATINCOIN (CURRENCY:PLC) traded up 8.6% against the dollar during the 24-hour period ending at 10:00 AM E.T. on May 31st.
+During the last seven days, PLATINCOIN has traded up 35.1% against the dollar.
+One PLATINCOIN coin can currently be bought for approximately $3.23 or 0.00009002 BTC on popular cryptocurrency exchanges.
+PLATINCOIN has a total market cap of $16.15 million and $951,105.00 worth of PLATINCOIN was traded on exchanges in the last 24 hours.

 - X12 Coin (X12) traded flat against the dollar and now trades at $0.0001 or 0.00000000 BTC.